percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `us-east-1`|

 The [AWS region  :octicons-link-external-16:](https://docs.aws.amazon.com/general/latest/gr/rande.html) to use.
-Please note **this option is mandatory** for Amazon and all S3-compatible storages
+Please note **this option is mandatory** for Amazon and all S3-compatible storages.

 ### `backup.storages.&lt;storage-name&gt;.s3.endpointUrl`